kelixirr/AI-Projects/README.md

 # AI-Projects

-All projects in this repo are related to the Artificial Intelligence Field.
+All of my projects in this repo are related to the Artificial Intelligence Field.
 This repo is divided into two parts:

 ## Deep Learning Projects